 Ready to get Pre-approved?
 Here’s where to start.

 It can be tempting to run out and start looking at houses the moment you decide you want to buy a home.
-If you can remember to start with the loan before you look for a home, however, you can take advantage of benefits that can make the entire home buying process move along smoother, and faster, than ever.
+Remember to start with the loan process before you look for a homeso you can achieve a smoother and faster home buying process.

 *Not available in Oregon.
 The “Keys on Time” program is a limited guarantee that APMC will provide a credit to the borrower of $895 after the close of escrow if, due to some fault on the part of APMC, its originators or other APMC staff, a purchase transaction does not close until a date after the originally stated close of escrow date.
 The “Keys on Time” limited guarantee does not apply if the purchase transaction fails to close on or before the anticipated close of escrow date due to events/circumstances beyond APMC’s control, including but not limited to, delays caused by: an unacceptable or unexpectedly low appraisal value on the subject property, acts or omissions by the escrow or title company, second lien holder approvals, short sale approval, or loan conditions imposed by the lender that, despite reasonable diligence by APMC, are not met by any party in a timely manner.
 The “Keys on Time” limited guarantee trigger begins when the initial loan package is received by APMC’s Fulfillment center.
 The complete loan package must be received in the APMC Fulfillment center a minimum of 18 days prior to the COE date.
 Exclusions: The limited guarantee does not apply to the HARP program, reverse mortgages, FHA 203k, non-delegated jumbo products or any loans that require prior approval from an investor.
 The limited guarantee applies to purchase transactions only.
 All programs are subject to borrower and property qualifications.
 Rates, terms, and conditions are subject to change without notice.